pranavprakashgithub/Municipal-Finances-Tax-Portal/README.md

 # Municipal-Finances-Tax-Portal
-A portal which monitors property tax collection efectively.
+A portal which monitors property tax collection effectively.
-A portal where property tax can be generated, paid.
+A portal where property tax can be generated & paid.